dmkng/DeviceSwitcher/README.md

 Originally created for ThinkPad's touch screen and to be used with ThinkPad's User Defined Function (star) key, but you can use it in any other scenario without any problems.

-DeviceSwitcher is designed so that you can have multiple copies with different configuration installed and running at the same time.
+DeviceSwitcher is designed so that you can have multiple copies of it with different configuration installed and running at the same time, those copies just need to be separate folders.

 ## How to use
 - Download latest release's source code archive [here](https://github.com/dmkng/DeviceSwitcher/releases/latest).